crate/docker-crate/README.md

 ### Environment

-To set environment variables for Crate Data you need to use the ``--env`` option when starting the docker image.
+To set environment variables for Crate you need to use the ``--env`` option when starting the docker image.

 For example, setting the heap size: